dufourc1/Deep-Learning-mini-projects/Proj2/README.md

 ### Linear
 Child of `Module`

-Implementation of a simple linear layer.
+Implementation of a simple linear layer with Xavier's initialization.
 In order to perform backpropagation it should be given as input the derivative with respect to its output.
 ### Optimizer
 Child of `Module`